 Where: KKFI 90.1 FM Community Radio, Radio Active Magazine (They also stream live) KKFI.org

-Listen to the podcast: http://content.blubrry.com/kkfi901fm/RadioActive_Magazine_2014-07-22.mp3 (Correction: The widening of Interstate 70 across Missouri remains the most expensive item in the project list.
+Podcast of show: http://content.blubrry.com/kkfi901fm/RadioActive_Magazine_2014-07-22.mp3 (Correction: The widening of Interstate 70 across Missouri remains the most expensive item in the project list.
 It would receive $500 million (not $500,000) from this tax, with the rest of the $1.5 billion cost coming from existing revenue sources.

 HJR 68 Full text of bill, which is both a sales and use tax increase and on the Aug 5th ballot.
 HJR68